When to visit the vet?

 Premature labor, also known as premature birth, occurs when a cat gives birth to her kittens before the expected due date.
 This can be caused by several factors, including infections, hormonal imbalances, genetic abnormalities, or stress.
 During labor, the cat’s body experiences increased strain, which can lead to an elevated heart rate.

 Causes of premature labor can also include external factors such as environmental stress, inadequate nutrition, or insufficient care during pregnancy.
-Certain infectious diseases, such as uterine infections or systemic illnesses, can also lead to premature labor.
+Certain infectious diseases, such as uterine infections or systemic diseases, can also lead to premature labor.

 Symptoms